anon-blue/anon.blue/README.txt

   Sometime too hot the eye of heaven shines,
   And oft' is his gold complexion dimm'd:
   And every fair from fair sometime declines,
-  By chance or nature's changing conjjfmthgjtrgujtirghufkugjujghtkrughbghbgjhb f gbgjfmgujhbgjjgkgjtkjbjghbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.
+  By chance or nature's changing course untrimm'd:
+  But thy egjjgkgjtkjbjghbhhghtyt75847883565849754u6uo839496ty5i5i947 gturygtiru tirgtrktuiruti.

 Check with your hardware vendor for any BIOS updates.
 Disable